Typee-Language/Typee/Language-specifications/ReadMe.md

 undercores, i.e. any character from group `['0'...'9', 'A'...'Z', 'a'...'z', '_']`.

 Parenthesis are also used jointly with an ending character star `'*'`.
-There, they men that the derivations rules the group together may be derived from 0 to many times (with no limitations):
+There, they mean that the derivations rules that they group together may be derived from 0 to many times (with no limitations):

     <identifier> ::= ( <alpha char> | '_' ) ( <alpha num char> | '_' )*

-You can get here that this kind of factorization helps easying the reading of grammars specifications as well as it helps reducing their specifications sizes.
+You can get here that this kind of factorization helps easing the reading of grammars specifications as well as it helps reducing their specifications sizes.